 And I heard him exhale.

-In order to offer relief to both patients and providers when an attack of vertigo occurs unexpectedly during a routine visit, I would like to share the following tips to manage an acute episode of vertigo that was provoked by lying down:
+In order to offer relief to both patients and providers when an attack of vertigo occurs unexpectedly during a routine visit, I would like to share the following tips to manage an acute episode provoked by vertigo and dizziness lying down:

 - Prop the patient up on 2-3 pillows and avoid lying flat.